joshuafuller/cotgenerator/README.md

 Thanks to the crew at the TAK Discord, most notably [Corvo](https://github.com/brothercorvo) and [Field Mapper](https://github.com/fieldmapper) for hosting their public [FreeTAKServer](https://github.com/FreeTAKTeam/FreeTakServer) and OG TAK Server respectively, used extensively for testing.

 ## TODO
+- Fix package parsing error
+- three-way toggle preference?
-- Add a button for sending/canceling
+- Add a button for sending/canceling emergencies
 - Change app launcher icons
 - Add a toggleable option to encrypt the database of presets
     - This would make SSL certificate passwords more secure, since they're currently stored in plaintext